If you are applying for this course from within the UK click Apply Now

 You will undertake a work placement module in your final year, though many of our students arrange placements for all three years.
 Recent student placements at fashion publications include Elle, Grazia, Asos, More! and Fabulous - the Sun on Sunday’s magazine.

 In the past, our students have commissioned and styled fashion shoots for magazines and newspapers, worked on catwalk shows and fashion weeks and provided fashion reports for the websites of major retailers in the North East.

-All students studying on-campus undergraduate Fashion Journalism courses can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
+All students studying this course can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
 By the term placement, we mean we are offering you a taste of the industry which might last anything from two days to four weeks on a part-time basis.

 Our students and graduates have been making a splash, winning awards and prizes across the board: